Call for Participation

 SUBMISSION DEADLINE: September 9, 2020, 11:59 p.m.
 EDT

-The AMIA 2020 Annual Symposium in Chicago will include a dedicated presentation session, educational activities, and networking events for high school students and high school teachers participating in educational and research partnerships with biomedical informatics researchers across the U.S. High school students who have participated in educational or research activities at biomedical informatics programs are invited to submit presentations and abstracts for consideration in the High School Scholars Program and Competition.
+The AMIA Virtual 2020 Annual Symposium will include a dedicated presentation session, educational activities, and networking events for high school students and high school teachers participating in educational and research partnerships with biomedical informatics researchers across the U.S. High school students who have participated in educational or research activities at biomedical informatics programs are invited to submit presentations and abstracts for consideration in the High School Scholars Program and Competition.

 Each High School Scholars Competition entry will be judged on the high school student’s specific contributions to the project, which must be clearly delineated both in the presentation and in the abstract.
 Only individual high school students, not groups of high school students, may submit papers for consideration in the High School Scholars Competition.
 Preparation of the presentation and abstract must primarily be the work of the high school student.
 Co-authorship with the high school student’s research mentor is required; additional co-authors may be included if appropriate, but the majority of the content should be the work of the first author (who must be the high school student).